mk23/jmxproxy/README.md

 Execution
 ---------

-The result is a single jar file that contains all the bits necessary to start and run the server.
+The self-executing fat jar file contains all the bits necessary to start and run the server.

     $ java -jar target/jmxproxy-2.1.2-SNAPSHOT.jar server